zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

-How to perform de-novo motifs discovery analysis?
+How to perform de-novo motifs discovery?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **De-novo motifs discovery** in **Data Libraries** to history